vipinsoma95/Churn-Prediction/README.md

 # Churn-Prediction
-Logistic Regression was used predict the churn rate of a telecom industry for a particular term.
+Logistic Regression was used predict the churn rate for a telecom industry.